 The first graph element accepts an

-Event object, transform/process the event and pass the result to the next steps
+Event object, transforms/processes the event and passes the result to the next steps

 in the graph.
 The final result can be written out to some destination (file, DB, stream, etc.) or returned back to the caller